LEARNAcademy/syllabus/react/forms_in_react.md

 * As a user, When I first go to the app, I should not see an incomplete story.
 * As a user, I should be presented with a list of nouns, pronouns, verbs, adjectives, and adjectives to fill in.
 * As a user, when I click the 'Submit' button, I should see a unique story based on the words I've filled in.
-* As a user, when I click the 'Clear' button, I should see the story reset to empty.
+* As a user, when I click the 'Clear' button, I should see the forms reset.